 Let me say that I am carrying a great deal of excess Navy baggage.
 I remain connected to "all things Navy" from my very first day at the Military Entrance Processing Station in St Louis, Missouri.
 Carry that through bootcamp in San Diego, California and a succession of great assignments in the Navy (Monterey, CA; San Angelo, TX, Misawa, JA; Newport, RI, San Diego, CA; Atsugi, JA; Barbers Point, HI; CINCPACFLT Staff, HI; Monterey, CA; Washington DC; Yokosuka, JA (afloat and ashore); Corry Station, FL and Washington DC).
 I can't let any of it go.
 I carry memories, lessons-learned and friendships from each command with me to this very day.
 I can honestly say that I have maintained contact with many Shipmates from each and every place I have been.
-I can't let that baggage go.Musings, leadership tidbits and quotes posted by a retired Navy Captain (really just a high performing 2nd Class Petty Officer) who hung up his uniform a bit too early (even at 30 years).
-The uniform is in the closet but, he still wears his Navy service on his sleeve.
+I can't let that baggage go.Musings, leadership tidbits and quotes posted by a retired Navy Captain (really just a high performing 2nd Class Petty Officer) who hung up his uniform a bit too early.
+He still wears his Navy service on his sleeve.
 He needs to get over that.
-But, he just doesn't try hard enough.
 "ADVANCE WARNING - NO ORIGINAL THOUGHT!"
 A "self-appointed" lead EVANGELIST for the "cryptologic community".
 Keeping CRYPTOLOGY alive-one day and Sailor at a time.
+2015 is 80th Anniversary of the Naval Security Group.

 Thursday, July 2, 2009